 One of the best ways to combat holiday stress and overeating is to work out regularly.
 That doesn’t mean hours at the gym!
-Just 10 minutes a day is all it takes to burn more fat and feel less stressed.
+Just eight minutes a day is all it takes to burn more fat and feel less stressed.

-Research proves that missing out on just one night’s rest causes a spike in hormones that make you feel hungry, cranky, and mentally foggy.4,5 (For a more cheerful holiday season, check out these 7 Easy Ways to Fall & Stay Asleep.)
+Research proves that missing out on just one night’s rest causes a spike in hormones that make you feel hungry, cranky, and mentally foggy.4,5

 4. Eat before you go.
 You’re a lot less likely to fall prey to pastry-wrapped brie and a second glass of rosé if you have a sensible meal before the party.

-5. Use the 3-bite rule.
+5. Use the three-bite rule.
 Take three polite bites, then put the fork down!
 That’s enough to taste your best friend’s caramel cheesecake, but not enough to derail your diet.
 (And when I say “polite bites,” I mean the kind you’d eat on live TV, not standing in front of your fridge at midnight.)

 7. Get some downtime.
 Ever notice that you always seem to gain weight or get sick when life is at its most stressful?
 That’s not a coincidence!

 Stress raises the hormone cortisol, and elevated cortisol means you store more fat, have a hard time sleeping, and can’t fight infection effectively.6 (Find out more in this blog: Cavemen and Cortisol: How to Lower Your Stress Hormones Naturally)